 4.2.2.1.
 General Remarks

-151 In template C 17.01, the information shall be presented by distributing the losses and recoveries above internal thresholds amongst business lines (as listed in Article 317, Table 2 of Regulation (EU) No 575/2013, including the additional business line "corporate items" referred to in Article 322(3), point (b), of Regulation (EU) No 575/2013) and loss event types (as referred to in in Article 324 of Regulation (EU) No 575/2013).
+165 Template C 17.01, summarises the information on losses and recoveries above internal thresholds registered by an institution in the last year by event types and business lines following the definitions in Table 1 and Table 2 in this section.
 It is possible that the losses corresponding to one loss event are distributed amongst several business lines.

-152. Columns present the different loss event types and the totals for each business line, together with a memorandum item that shows the lowest internal threshold applied in the data collection of losses, revealing within each business line the lowest and the highest threshold where there is more than one threshold.
+166. Columns present the different loss event types and the totals for each business line, together with a memorandum item that shows the lowest internal threshold applied in the data collection of losses, revealing within each business line the lowest and the highest threshold where there is more than one threshold.